 Perhaps, instead, it will be a cookbook and travel book combined.
 It would include photos of places she or we visited, recommendations of things to see and something to try when you are there.
 And a recipe for something from that place or recreation of something we tried.
-This is a very specific niche – I haven’t been able to find anything similar unless it is about street food.

 What do you think?
 Would you be interested in buying one of these cookbooks?